 Matthew's undergraduate studies at the University of North Carolina at Asheville led to a B.A. in Jazz Studies/Bass Performance with an emphasis on 20th Century Classical music & theory, while earning the Distinction in Music Award, and masters studies to a M.M. in (classical) Composition from the University of New Orleans after a brief stint at Northwestern University after Hurricane Katrina swept through New Orleans in August 2005.

-Matthew’s discography includes over 50 recordings featuring his performance, compositions, conducting, film scores, artwork, photography, and/or production.
+Matthew’s discography includes over 50 recordings featuring his performance, compositions, conducting, film scoring, artwork/design, photography, and/or production.

 He has taught performance, improvisation, composition, theory, recording techniques, and music marketing to children and adults for 20 years in schools and colleges across the nation.
 He joined the IfCM Collective to travel the USA, teaching clinics to high school and college students his methods of composing, improvising and conducting.
 In 2013, he teamed up with like-minded musicians/educators John Nash, Patrick Liddell and Elisabeth Johnson and founded a not-your-typical music-school school in Oakland CA to promote experiencing/learning music as a whole art form, as something relevant and exciting, called Mynah Music.
 Most recently, he became the Music Director and conductor of a youth orchestra in Buenos Aires, Argentina in a government funded program inspired by Venezuela's El Sistema.

 His composition style is wide ranging, steeped in modern classical, experimental, experiential, thoughtful, jazz, rock and pop genres, but never limits himself to anything and absorbs all music listened to.
-He creates moods and aural images that captivate, intrigue, invigorate, confuse and/or excite his listening (and non-listening) audience.
+He creates moods and aural images that captivate, intrigue, invigorate, confuse and/or excite his audience.

-In addition, he loves: loving, life, friends & family (especially his amazing wife!), teaching, alive/live happenings, people, traveling, painting, learning, experiencing, creating, listening, pets, reading, looking, smiling, designing & redesigning, capturing (photos included), sleeping, running, biking, skiing (snow & water), cooking, eating, breathing, laughing, making others laugh, seeing, and being; and being a DAD to two awesome kiddos.
+In addition, he loves: loving, life, friends & family (especially his amazing wife!), teaching, alive/live happenings, people, traveling, painting, learning, experiencing, creating, listening, pets, reading, looking, smiling, designing & redesigning, capturing, sleeping, running, biking, skiing (snow & water), cooking, eating, breathing, laughing, making others laugh, seeing, and being; and being a DAD to two awesome kiddos.